tvuchova/micro-service/README.md

 Zuul Server is a gateway application that handles all the requests and does the dynamic routing of microservice applications.
 The Zuul Server is also known as Edge Server.

 For Example, /api/user is mapped to the user service and /api/products is mapped to the product service and Zuul Server dynamically routes the requests to the respective backend application.( @EnableZuulProxy)

+Zipkin is a distributed tracing system.
+It helps gather timing data needed to troubleshoot latency problems in microservice architectures.
+It manages both the collection and lookup of this data.